 Italy's dramatic rocky rooftop, the Dolomites, offers some of the best mountain thrills in Europe.
-The bold, light-gray cliffs and spires flecked with snow, above green meadows and beneath a blue sky, offer a powerful, unique, and memorable mountain experience.
+The bold, light-gray cliffs and spires flecked with snow, above green, flower-speckled-meadows and beneath a blue sky, offer a powerful, unique, and memorable mountain experience.
 Here, the region's Austrian history survives in a warm, blue-aproned, ruddy-faced, felt-hat-with-feathers way.
 There's yogurt and yodeling for breakfast, and most locals are bilingual German-Italian speakers.
-The city of Bolzano ("Bozen" in German) is the gateway to the Dolomites, and the village of Castelrotto (a.k.a.
+The city of Bolzano ("Bozen" in German) — blending Austrian tidiness with an Italian love for life — is the gateway to the Dolomites.
+And the village of Castelrotto (a.k.a.
 "Kastelruth") is a good home base for your exploration of the Alpe di Siusi (a.k.a.
 "Seiser Alm"), Europe's largest alpine meadow.

 At a Glance